scipipe/scipipe/docs/writing_workflows.md

 In summary, what we did, was to:

-- Specify process dependencies by wiring outputs of the upstream processes to inports in downstream processes.
-- For each outport, provide a function that will compute a suitable file name for the new file.
+1. Initialize processes
+2. For each out-port, define a file-naming strategy
+3. Specify dependencies by connecting out- and in-ports
+4. Run the pipeline

+This actually turns out to be a fixed set of components that always need to be included when writing workflows, so it might be good to keep them in mind and memorize these steps, if needed.

-For more examples, see the [examples folder](https://github.com/scipipe/scipipe/tree/master/examples).
+For more examples, see the [examples folder](https://github.com/scipipe/scipipe/tree/master/examples) in the GitHub repository.